Keretapi Tanah Melayu: Non-rail subsidiaries

 Its core business was in the provision of express parcel distribution services to the commercial, industrial and administrative sectors and operated within Malaysia and Singapore.
 Parcel distribution previously carried out via parcel train cars attached to intercity services where items like parcel and motorbikes could be carried, but this practice has since moved to trucks after rail modernisation and the closure of Tanjong Pagar Railway station in Singapore.
 Previously, KTMD was also licensed by the Malaysian Communications & Multimedia Commission as a courier service provider, which enabled it to carry letters and documents up to 2 kg.
 On 1 November 2022, KTM Distribution announced it would be ending its service after 38 years of operations.

 Modernisation

 Since the corporatisation of KTMB, a programme of modernization has been underway.
 In 1989, it embarked on the double-tracking and electrification of the trunk line between Rawang and Seremban, the branch lines between Batu Junction and Sentul and between Kuala Lumpur and Port Klang, allowing KTM Komuter services to start running in 1995.
-Successive double tracking projects has allowed for expansion of electric traction to intercity services in the form of ETS.
-The entire West Coast Line is scheduled to be fully electrified by 2025.
+Successive double tracking projects have allowed for expansion of electrification to intercity services in the form of the KTM ETS.
+The entire portion of the West Coast Line that is used for passenger service (except for the JB Sentral-Woodlands portion), has been fully electrified as of 12 December 2025.